Rudrajit033Behera/nautilus-extensions/README.md

 ## Usage

-- Right-click on a folder and select "Open in Terminator" or "Open in VS Code"
+- Right-click on a folder and select "Open in Terminator" or "Open in VS Code" or "Open in Kiro"
 - Right-click on empty space in a folder and select "Open in Terminator" or "Open in VS Code" to open the current folder

 ## License